-Did you know that an undetectable viral load on HIV treatment (ART) stops HIV transmission?
+Did you know that having an undetectable viral load when you are taking HIV treatment (ART) also stops HIV transmission?

-For at least 20 years we have known that HIV treatment (ART) reduces HIV transmission.
-But for the last two years, leading scientists have agreed that the risk is not just reduced but stopped completely.
+For at least 20 years we have known that ART reduces HIV transmission.
+But for the last few years, leading scientists agree that the risk is not just reduced – it is stopped completely.